 -There is a free train that runs between Reyes Católicos and Loco Parque.

--Children is free for children under the age of 6
+-Children are free for children under the age of 6

 We were supposed to head to the airport, but our flight ended up getting delayed, so we knew we would have a few more hours.
 We wanted to stay close to the airport and soak up a bit more of the beach and sun, so we ended our trip to Tenerife with a trip down to Playa San Blas.
 There were plenty of nice resorts and we found a quiet beach with perfect sand to play a bit before our flight home.